odosa-osifo/data-science-projects/README.md

 * Recursive Feature Elimination (RFE)
 * Sequential Feature Selection (SFS)

- Best method: **Sequential Feature Selection** was determined by SFS having the lowest MAE
+ Best method: Sequential Feature Selection was the best method for feature selection and was determined by having the lowest MAE

 ---